Mikey Walsh: Early life

-In 2014 and 2015, Walsh was added to The Independents Rainbow List of the most influential British LGBT people.

-Books
+Career

-Gypsy Boy (2010) was Walsh's debut autobiography and a UK best-seller.
+In 2010, Walsh published his debut novel and autobiography Gypsy Boy.
+The book became a UK best-seller.
 It was published by Hodder & Stoughton UK and St. Martin's Press USA.

 Gypsy Boy: On the Run (2011) was Walsh's second autobiography and sequel to Gypsy Boy, also a UK best-seller.
 It was published by Hodder & Stoughton UK and St. Martin's Press USA.